Just add `CeleryIntegration()` to your `integrations` list:

 import sentry_sdk from sentry_sdk.integrations.celery import CeleryIntegration sentry_sdk.init( dsn='https://<key>@sentry.io/<project>', integrations=[CeleryIntegration()] )

 Within minutes after installing Sentry, software teams are able to trace Celery performance issues back to a poor performing API call as well as surface all related code errors.
-Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences.
+Engineering Managers and Developers now have a single tool to optimize performance of their code and deliver fast customer experiences with Performance Monitoring.

 Expose the important events that led to each Celery exception: SQL queries, debug logs, network requests, past errors.
 Learn in which version a bug first appeared, merge duplicates, and know if things regress in a future release.

 Aggregate errors by details like HTTP request, hostname, and app version to see what’s new, a priority, or a trend.